webformsforcore/WebFormsForCore/README.md

 not for VisualBasic.
 Also, the visual designers in VisualStudio for web controls are not supported and won't work.

 Also, the Build package will strip incompatible designer attributes from classes in legacy .NET Framework assemblies after build, that would otherwise cause the types load to fail.
 This way, when you reference the Build packages you can use third party libraries that reference System.Web.
 You might still encounter issues, since the third party libraries will be compiled against .NET Framework and not .NET Core.

+The Build package also provides a MSBuild Task `AspNetCoreCompiler` similar to the standard `AspNetCompiler` Task that wraps the .NET Framework `aspnet_compiler.exe`.
+In addition to the attributes of `AspNetCormpiler`, `AspNetCoreCompiler` supports the attribute `BinFolder` and `TargetFramework`.
+You can also specify a comma separated list of BinFolder's and TargetFramework's, if you project is dual running on .NET Framework and .NET Core with specific bin folders.

 Finally configure ASP.NET Core to use WebForms in the initialization code Program.cs like so:
 ```